 A cool feature is the shield activation button, which protects you from being tagged for a certain amount of time.
 The drawback is that you cannot tag your enemies either.

 Shield activation is a strategic feature.
 For example, if you’re surrounded by enemies, it can be a smart move to activate your protective shield, as this will allow you to escape the situation.

 Just keep in mind though that you can’t use shield activation too many times, so use it wisely.

 One major drawback of the Phoenix LTX set is that each blaster requires no less than 6 AA batteries to operate.
 This means you’ll have to purchase 12 AA batteries when buying this home laser tag set.
 Yes, they are indeed very thirsty blasters.

 On a positive note, the batteries actually last pretty long.
 So it’s only the initial investment of 12 batteries that hurts a little, but you won’t have to worry about having to buy new batteries every couple of weeks.

 Also note that a screwdriver is required to insert and lock in the batteries.

 Yes, I absolutely do.
-If only because it may soon become a collector’s item, and if you’re a laser tag fanatic like me then it’s awesome to have a broad collection of laser tag guns at home.
+If only because it may soon become a collector’s item.
+And if you’re a true laser tag fanatic like I am, it’s always nice to have a broad collection of different blasters at home.

 |Nerf Lazer Tag Phoenix LTX

-|First released in 2008, the Nerf Lazer Tag Phoenix LTX Tagger 2-pack is a set ot two easy-to-use home laser tag guns equipped with a wide range of features.
-Despite the fact that this model has been around for quite some time, it can still easily compete with other, newer home laser tag guns.
+|First released in 2008, the Nerf Lazer Tag Phoenix LTX Tagger 2-pack is a set of two easy-to-use home laser tag guns equipped with a wide range of features.
+Despite the fact that this model has been around for quite some time, it can still easily compete with newer home laser tag guns.